Mocktails

 - What does a Thai Coffee taste like?

-- Thai Coffee has a flavour profile featuring Spice, Sugar, Sweet, Coffee.
+- Thai Coffee has a flavour profile featuring Spice, Sweet, Coffee.
 The exact taste varies depending on the brands and measures used.

 - What food goes well with a Thai Coffee?